Oligohydramnios: Timing of delivery

 Idiopathic, uncomplicated, and persistent oligohydramnios can be delivered at 36 0/7 weeks – 37 6/7 weeks of gestation or at diagnosis if diagnosis is later.

 Complications

 Complications may include cord compression, musculoskeletal abnormalities such as facial distortion and clubfoot, pulmonary hypoplasia and intrauterine growth restriction.
 Amnion nodosum is frequently also present (nodules on the fetal surface of the amnion).

 The use of oligohydramnios as a predictor of gestational complications is controversial.

 Potter syndrome is a condition caused by oligohydramnios.
 Affected fetuses develop pulmonary hypoplasia, limb deformities, and characteristic facies.
 Bilateral agenesis of the fetal kidneys is the most common cause due to the lack of fetal urine.

+Prognosis

+The prognosis of anhydramnios depends on the underlying cause and the severity of the condition.
+In general, the prognosis is poor for babies with anhydramnios caused by fetal renal abnormalities, with a high mortality rate.
+However, the prognosis is better for babies with anhydramnios caused by other factors, such as premature rupture of membranes (PPROM).

+Factors that affect the prognosis of anhydramnios include: